ryansb/bison-rates-demo/README.md

 # Bison Rates

-This is a blank project for CDK development with Python.
+This is a demo project for the Buffalo Rust meetup.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+See `presentation/` for slides.

 To use `pipenv` environment locally, run: